microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/delta/readme.md

 1. On the left-hand side menu, click on Identity and Users.
 Select Create User.
 Create a user name with password.
 Select the readwrite policy for the user.
 This is the user and password you will use for the SECRET value in creates3creds.sql.

-3. Select menu for Buckets.
+1. Select menu for Buckets.
 Select Create Bucket.
 Use a Bucket Name of **delta**.
 Leave all defaults and select Create Bucket.
 From this bucket Browse, Upload, Upload folder.
 Choose the **people-10m** folder provides with this exercise.
 This will upload all the files and folders for the delta table.

+> [!NOTE]
-**Note**: The people-10m delta table is a sample delta table from a sample dataset from Databricks as found at https://docs.microsoft.com/en-us/azure/databricks/data/databricks-datasets#sql.
+> The people-10m delta table is a sample delta table from a sample dataset from Databricks as found at https://docs.microsoft.com/en-us/azure/databricks/data/databricks-datasets#sql.
 This dataset contains names, birthdates, and SSN which are all fictional and don't represent actual people.
 This dataset falls under the creative commons license at http://creativecommons.org/licenses/by/4.0/legalcode and can be shared and provided in this repo.

-## Steps to use SQL Server for the demo for delta tables
+## Steps to use SQL Server for the exercise for delta tables

 1. Copy the **WideWorldImporters** sample database from https://aka.ms/WideWorldImporters to a local directory (The restore script assumes **c:\sql_sample_databases**)
 1. Edit the **restorewwi.sql** script for the correct paths for the backup and where data and log files should go.